 Girls Garage (Berkeley)

-Offering summer camp, afterschool classes, and Saturday workshops, Girls Garage provides kids who identify as female with the opportunity to use real tools to create.
+Offering summer camp; after school classes in 6-8 week sessions; and Saturday workshops, Girls Garage provides kids who identify as female with the opportunity to use real tools to create.
 Woodworking, welding, bike repair, and more are some of the activities offered there for 9-17-year olds.

 1380 Tenth Street, Berkeley